The insidious effects of ageism in the workplace

 With so much focus on millennials and Gen Z, it’s easy to forget how significant the older population is and how quickly it’s growing.
 According to the Bureau of Labor Statistics, the median age of the American worker is 42.2 years old, and those over 55 will comprise a quarter of the entire American workforce in less than five years.

-Paul Pellman, the CEO of Kazoo HR, uses the example of learning how to tie your shoes when describing the advantages of an age-diverse workforce; it’s a lot easier to figure things out when benefiting from the advice of someone who’s done it before.
+Paul Pellman, the CEO of Kazoo, uses the example of learning how to tie your shoes when describing the advantages of an age-diverse workforce; it’s a lot easier to figure things out when benefiting from the advice of someone who’s done it before.

 “If you have to sit there and try to figure it out on your own, you’ll eventually get it, but it’ll take a really long time,” he says.
 “Having someone in the organization who’s been there and done it before when you face a really challenging situation just helps you get to the right answer faster; it brings a point of view into the dialogue that helps you make a better and more well-rounded decision.”